The importance of hydration in summer

 -

-Train during the cooler hours : early morning or late afternoon.
+Train during the coolest hours : early morning or late afternoon.

 -